How to Make a Classic Old-Fashioned Recipe

-As the name ‘old fashioned’ suggests, this whiskey cocktail is a classic cocktail.
+As the name ‘old-fashioned’ suggests, this whiskey cocktail is a classic cocktail.
 And for good reason.
-Made with just a few ingredients, an old fashioned is a balanced cocktail from the 1800s that’s as easy to throw together as it is to customize.
-We’ll show you how to make an old fashioned cocktail recipe, plus how to customize it.
+Made with just a few ingredients, an old-fashioned is a balanced cocktail from the 1800s that’s as easy to throw together as it is to customize.
+We’ll show you how to make an old-fashioned recipe, plus how to customize it.

-- 1 sugar cube (or 1 teaspoon of sugar granules)
+- 1 sugar cube (or 1 teaspoon sugar granules)

 - 1-2 dashes Angostura bitters